López Serrano Building: History

-A36 is readily welded by all welding processes.
-As a result, the most common welding methods for A36 are the cheapest and easiest: shielded metal arc welding (SMAW, or stick welding), gas metal arc welding (GMAW, or MIG welding), and oxyacetylene welding.
-A36 steel is also commonly bolted and riveted in structural applications.

 Tower

+The López Serrano Building has a U.S. standard structural steel frame system.
+A36 steel, is a type of structural steel used as a system of construction that is commonly bolted or riveted.
+As the technology for riveting steel members was absent in Cuba, the frame of the López Serrano Building was welded in place and the reason for the high level of stiffness of the structure.

 Above the ten stories in the main body of the building, centrally located, is a tower of four apartments supported by ten steel columns that protrude from the main mass.
 The ten-story block is subdivided into four aisles to allow for a stair, three elevators and a brick wall down the middle which further subdivides the block into two apartments.
 The two apartment blocks to the east and west, have a line of structural columns running down the middle which in turn subdivide the apartment.
 An interior public corridor runs perpendicular to the three blocks, parallel to Calle 13, and links to the stair and three elevators.
 There is secondary stairs near the east entrance with windows at every landing.
 There were no fire stairs required by the Havana building code.
 The four luxury tower apartments were occupied by José Antonio López Serrano who lived on the top floor, it was later occupied by Eduardo Chibás.